bitnami-labs/katacoda-scenarios/beltran-test/step3.md

 `curl http://localhost -L --progress-bar | grep site-title`{{execute}}

-1. Add the redirection rule the main configuration file, at the default Virtual Host for HTTP:
+1. Add the redirection rule to the main configuration file, at the default Virtual Host for HTTP:

     `sudo nano /opt/bitnami/apache2/conf/bitnami/bitnami.conf`{{execute}}

-    And paste the following block into the `<VirtualHost _default_:80>` section:
+    Paste the following block into the `<VirtualHost _default_:80>` section:

     <pre class="file" data-target="clipboard">
       RewriteEngine On